Salvadana/Portfolio/README.md

     - project website: <>
     - repository: <>

-- [Data Science](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2021/467046) - Developement of a software able to build relational and graph databases and query them:
+- [Data Science](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2021/467046) - Development of a software able to build relational and graph databases and query them:
     - repository: <>

 - [Distant Reading](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2021/424631) :